Najat Vallaud-Belkacem

-Najat Vallaud-Belkacem ([naʒat valo bɛlkasɛm]; نجاة فالو بلقاسم; Riffian-Berber: ⵏⴰⵊⴰⵜ ⴱⵍⵇⴰⵙⵎ; born 4 October 1977) is a former Moroccan-French jurist and politician of the Socialist Party (PS) who was the first French woman to serve as Minister of Education, Higher Education, and Research in the governments of successive Prime Ministers Manuel Valls and Bernard Cazeneuve from 2014 until 2017.
+Najat Vallaud-Belkacem ([naʒat valo bɛlkasɛm]; نجاة فالو بلقاسم; Riffian-Berber: ⵏⴰⵊⴰⵜ ⴱⵍⵇⴰⵙⵎ; born 4 October 1977) is a Moroccan-born French former politician and jurist.
+A member of the Socialist Party (PS), she served in a number of ministerial positions during the presidency of François Hollande.
+Vallaud-Belkacem was the first woman to serve as Minister of Education, Higher Education, and Research, holding the position from 2014 to 2017 under Prime Ministers Manuel Valls and Bernard Cazeneuve.

+In 2014, opinion polling found Vallaud-Belkacem to be among the most popular politicians in the country.
 Since 2020, she has been the director of the One Campaign in France.

 Early life and education

 Second in a family of seven children, Vallaud-Belkacem was born on 4 October 1977 in the Moroccan countryside in Bni Chiker, a village near Nador in the Rif region.
-Her grandmothers were respectively Spanish.
+Her grandmothers were respectively Algerian and Spanish, both married to Moroccans.
 She spent her early years growing up on her grandparents' farm.

 In 1982 Vallaud-Belkacem joined her father, a construction worker, with her mother and elder sister Fatiha.
 From then on, she grew up in a poor neighborhood of Abbeville, a town in northern France, and then in a suburb of Amiens.
 She got French nationality at 18.

 Vallaud-Belkacem graduated from the Institut d'études politiques de Paris (Sciences Po Paris) in 2002.
-At the Institut she met Boris Vallaud, whom she married on 27 August 2005.
+At Sciences Po, she met Boris Vallaud, whom she married on 27 August 2005.

-Political career

 Career in local politics

 Vallaud-Belkacem joined the Socialist Party in 2002 and the team of Lyon mayor Gérard Collomb in 2003, leading actions to strengthen local democracy, the fight against discrimination, promotion of citizen rights, and access to employment and housing.

-Elected to the Regional Council of Rhone-Alpes in 2004, she chaired the Culture Commission, resigning in 2008.
+Elected to the Regional Council of Rhone-Alpes in 2004, she chaired the Culture Commission until she resigned in 2008.
 In 2005, she became adviser to the Socialist Party.
 In 2005 and 2006 she was a columnist for the cultural programme C'est tout vu on Télé Lyon Municipale alongside Stéphane Cayrol.